PoleG97/enable-littlefs-cli/README.md

 > `.vscode/partition.ini` is optional.
 If not provided, the tool will use `config.ini` from the CLI script's directory.

-✅ The tool will:
+### What it does:

-- Create `littlefs_data/`, `littlefs_user/`, etc. if missing
+- 📁 Creates missing littlefs_* directories

-- Generate `.vscode/tasks.json` based on templates
+- 🧠 Generates .vscode/tasks.json with correct build targets

-- Patch `CMakeLists.txt` with `littlefs_create_partition_image(...)` only if not already present
+- 📌 Patches CMakeLists.txt only if needed (non-invasive)

 ---

 ## 💻 Platform Support

 ✅ Native Linux
-✅ Windows (Git Bash or WSL)
+✅ Windows
-✅ PowerShell (via proper platform config)
 ✅ macOS

 ---

-## 🧼 What if it's already configured?
+## ♻️ Idempotency

-- The CLI detects and skips existing `tasks.json` or CMake blocks.
+The CLI safely detects existing configurations:

-- It won't overwrite anything unless needed.
-- It’s safe to run multiple times.
+- Skips tasks.json if already configured

+- Avoids duplicate entries in CMakeLists.txt

+- Can be re-run without side effects

 ---